piknotech/SwiftCollections/README.md

 # SwiftCollections
-*SwiftCollections* is collection of handy, custom-written Swift collections types.
+*SwiftCollections* is collection of handy, custom-written Swift collections.
 Not all of them are useful in every project, so this is rather a library of custom collections that may be suitable for specific tasks.

 ## Documentation

+In this repo, a collection is not considered a type that has to conform to the `Collection` protocol, but anything that collects something.
+For an example, where a collection in the terminology of this repo doesn't conform to the `Collection` protocol, see `WeakArray`.

 This repo has a fixed file and folder structure: